nielsthl/QaDiL/README.md

 \end{proof}
 ```
 indicating that an element in the LaTeX code (proof) must appear hidden in a button.
 QaDiL
 has been used extensively at [Department of Mathematics](https://math.au.dk/en) at [Aarhus University](https://au.dk/en).
-A
+A (somewhat)
-detailed manual is available at https://qadil.stemedtech.com.
+detailed manual is available at https://nielsthl.github.io/QaDiL.